Serving all of Michigan

 Common Mental Health Defenses in Michigan

-Michigan law provides several avenues for incorporating mental health into a criminal defense.
-The strategy used will depend on the specific charges, medical evidence, and the defendant’s condition.
+Michigan law offers several ways to address mental health in a criminal defense.
+The strategy depends on the charges, medical evidence, and the defendant’s condition.

-• Not Guilty by Reason of Insanity (NGRI): This defense applies when the defendant’s mental illness was so severe that they could not understand their actions or distinguish right from wrong at the time of the offense.
-If successful, the defendant may be committed to a psychiatric facility instead of being imprisoned.
+• Not Guilty by Reason of Insanity (NGRI): This defense applies when a mental illness prevents the defendant from understanding their actions or distinguishing right from wrong.
+If successful, the court may commit the defendant to a psychiatric facility instead of prison.

-• Guilty but Mentally Ill (GBMI): Under this plea, the defendant is held legally responsible for the crime but receives mental health treatment while incarcerated.
-This option can result in both punishment and rehabilitation.
+• Guilty but Mentally Ill (GBMI): Under this plea, the defendant remains legally responsible but receives mental health treatment while incarcerated.
+This approach combines punishment with rehabilitation.

-• Incompetent to Stand Trial: If a defendant is unable to understand the proceedings or assist in their defense due to a mental illness, the court may suspend the case until the defendant’s competency is restored through treatment.
+• Incompetent to Stand Trial: If a defendant cannot understand the proceedings or assist in their defense due to mental illness, the court may pause the case.
+Proceedings resume once treatment restores competency.

-• Mitigating Factors at Sentencing: Even if a defendant is convicted, mental health issues can be presented as mitigating circumstances to seek reduced penalties or placement in treatment programs.
+• Mitigating Factors at Sentencing: Even after a conviction, mental health conditions can support reduced penalties or placement in treatment programs.

-Each of these approaches requires strong evidence from mental health professionals and a skilled defense attorney who can connect that evidence to the legal standards outlined in Michigan law.
+Each approach requires strong evidence from qualified mental health professionals.
+It also requires a skilled defense attorney who can connect that evidence to Michigan’s legal standards.

 The Role of Expert Testimony and Evidence